ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Added a check in each script to ensure it is run using Bash
 - Updated README.md

+##  June 10, 2025

+### `list-builder.py`:

+- Improved Game ID extraction for edge cases.
+Handles non-standard IDs like LSP99016.101 and PS1 games with non-standard `system.cnf` files.

+##  June 13, 2025

+### `03-Game-Installer.sh` & `ps2iconmaker.sh`:

+- The game installer now automatically generates HDD-OSD icons.
+If cover images for a game are available in the OPL Manager Art Database, an icon will be created with them.
+All newly generated icons are automatically contributed to the [HDD-OSD Icon Database](https://github.com/cosmicscale/hdd-osd-icon-database).

 # Installation scripts